StefanAhlander/u07-angular-movie-app/README.md

 ## Configuration

-To get the app running after cloning it from GitHub you need to add a "app-config.ts" file in the same directory as the index.html file.
+To get the app running after cloning it from GitHub you need to add a "api-config.ts" file in the same directory as the index.html file.

 The contents of this app-config.ts file is as follows: